 Turning off incandescent lights

 Let’s look at the lowly incandescent again.
-I can buy one for about 25 cents.
-They last for about 1,000 hours and they burn 0.1 kilowatt hours (kwh) for each hour they are left on.
+Back when they hadn’t become ‘Edison bulb’ retro items, you could buy one for about 25 cents.
+They qouls last for about 1,000 hours and they burn 0.1 kilowatt hours (kwh) for each hour they are left on.
 Let’s assume each incandescent has 1,000 on-and-off cycles before it burns out, and let’s assume electricity costs us $0.10 per kwh, which means it costs 1 cent to run that 100 watt bulb for one hour:

 - Every time you turn a bulb off you are using 1/1000 of the $0.25 you paid for the bulb, or 0.05 of a cent